Iotation: Sound change

-Iotation occurs when a labial (/m/, /b/), dental (/n/, /s/, /l/) or velar (/k/, /ɡ/, /x/) consonant comes into contact with an iotified vowel, i.e. one preceded by a palatal glide /j/.
+Iotation occurs when a labial (/m/, /b/), dental (/n/, /s/, /l/) or velar (/k/, /ɡ/, /x/) consonant comes into contact with an iotated vowel, i.e. one preceded by a palatal glide /j/.
 As a result, the consonant becomes partially or completely palatalized.
 In many Slavic languages, iotated consonants are called "soft" and the process of iotation is called "softening".

-Iotation can result in a partial palatalization so the centre of the tongue is raised during and after the articulation of the consonant.
+Iotation can result in a partial palatalization so the centre of the tongue is raised during, and sometimes after, the articulation of the consonant.
 There can also be a complete sound change to a palatal or alveolo-palatal consonant.
 This table summarizes the typical outcomes in the modern Slavic languages:

 According to most scholars, the period of iotation started approximately in the 5th century, in the era of Proto-Slavic, and it lasted for several centuries, probably into the late Common Slavic dialect differentiation.
-Here are examples from the early stage:
+Here is an example from the early stage: